TOP

 1972 Miwok camp.

-Modern-day Mokelumne River-Lodi watershed markers (above) outlining the historical territories of the Miwok and Yokut tribes.
+Modern-day Mokelumne River-Lodi watershed markers (above) outline the historical territories of the Miwok and Yokut tribes.

 1924 print of Miwok fisherman.